-What is a CDN (content delivery network)?
+What is a CDN?

 A CDN (content delivery network), also called a content distribution network, is a group of geographically distributed and interconnected servers.
 They provide cached internet content from a network location closest to a user to speed up its delivery.

 The primary goal of a CDN is to improve web performance by reducing the time needed to send content and rich media to users.
 Today, CDNs serve the bulk of web traffic, including traffic from well-known websites such as Facebook, Netflix and Amazon.

 How does a CDN work?